 We started having a lot of fun together.

-I found myself another tiny Korean girlfriend, which made me rethink the whole fetish thing.
+I found myself another tiny Korean girlfriend, which made me rethink the whole Asian fetish thing.
 I met this one when she kicked some Ozzie guys’ ass, as he tried to grope her’s and it quickly turned out that she was apparently some sort of a martial arts master in Korea.
 GLive managed to find a job asking people for donations under the Red-Cross flag and that care-free lifestyle went on for quite a while.
-‘The adventures of IVAN’ quickly became ‘The adventures of IVAN and GLive’.
+‘The adventures of IVAN’ soon became ‘The adventures of IVAN and GLive’.

 Until one day when GLive got sent to a remote desert town of Kalgoorlie as sort of a duty assignment.
 A week went by and he gave me a call.
 Told me all about this desert town.
 It had a huge gold mine.
 We started fantasizing about becoming actual gold diggers.
 He had met some miners there.
-They had sort of offered him an opportunity in the gold mine and he was asking me to join him.
+They had sort of offered him an opportunity in the gold mine and he was telling me to join him.
 My construction job had just finished and so was my money.
 So I figured ‘What the hell.
 You only live once, right?’.
 I kept thinking ‘Is this real right now?’, as I packed my 3 things.
 I also stole a tent from our hostel and bought a train ticket to Kalgoorlie.
 Got the ticket money from a quite chill older Ozzie guy, I met on the beach the other day.

 Life or death